outdreamer/build-a-cure/docs/tasks/poc.md

   '''
   def standardize_problem_statement(problem_statement, interface_objects):
+    - this function applies similarities & other optimizations useful for simplifying & standardizing the problem statement, like replacing rare terms with more common terms & removing unnecessary terms where possible
+      - applies important variables, isolated variable components, variables that can be combined, variables that are interchangeable, variables that are adjacent, as in n conversions away from other variables (like core/unit variables) in order to standardize the problem statement
-    - identifies that 'minutes at a speed' is not a useful standard bc speed relies on time & time is already embedded in the minute count, so it should isolate these inputs
+    - can apply that 'minutes at a speed' is not a useful standard bc speed relies on time & time is already embedded in the minute count, so it should isolate these inputs
-    - identifies that speed 1 & 2 are values of the important variable to relate for 'standardization' intent
+    - can apply that speed 1 & 2 are values of the important variable to relate for 'standardization' intent
-    - identify proxy variables of input/output format (energy usage): exercise type units
+    - can apply proxy variables of input/output format (energy usage): exercise type units
-    - identify variables in common for problem input (5 = 5b + 3a) & solution output (x = 6b): exercise type units
+    - can apply variables in common for problem input (5 = 5b + 3a) & solution output (x = 6b): exercise type units
-    - identify variables that are both proxy variables of input/output formats and variable in common for input/output
+    - can apply variables that are both proxy variables of input/output formats and variable in common for input/output
-    - identifies that 'exercise type unit' is the most useful way to format the 'minutes of an exercise type' or 'minutes at a speed' variable structures
+    - can apply that 'exercise type unit' is the most useful way to format the 'minutes of an exercise type' or 'minutes at a speed' variable structures
       - bc the variables of minutes & exercise type don't add information that is useful for finding energy units at a different number of minutes & a related/equal exercise type/speed, so its safe to compress/abstract them into one combined variable 'exercise type 1 unit' (rather than a variable structure of a 'variable given/applied to another variable' like 'minute of exercise type 1', or 'minute at speed 1')

   for vstandard in interface_objects['variable_structures']['variable_combinations']['variable_standards']: